 You need to write something about which you’re passionate—something that gets you up in the morning, draws you to the keyboard, and keeps you there.
 It should excite not only you, but also anyone you tell about it.

 I can’t overstate the importance of this.
 Continue reading

 by Bobbie Christmas

-In the last issue I explained why I devoted an entire chapter to my “Bill of Writes” for writers in my book on creative writing titled Write In Style: How to Use Your Computer to Improve Your Writing.
-Special to SPAWN, I have agreed to explain each item in my “Bill of Writes” through a series of articles.
-Below is number two in my “Bill of Writes.”
+I devoted an entire chapter to my Bill of Writes for writers in my seven-award-winning book on creative writing titled Write In Style: How to Use Your Computer to Improve Your Writing.
+Special to SPAWN, I have agreed to list and explain each item in my Bill of Writes through a series of articles.
+Below is number three in my Bill of Writes.
 Watch for the remaining items in future newsletters.

 by Barbara Florio Graham